FahmidaKhalid/IIoT_IDS_Project/README.md

 - **XGBoost** performed best on UNSW-NB15 (87.54% accuracy, ROC-AUC: 0.9845), demonstrating its effectiveness on complex and imbalanced data.
 - All model performance differences were statistically significant (Wilcoxon Signed-Rank Test, p < 0.05).
 - Ensemble methods consistently outperformed traditional models across both datasets.
+- Learning curve analysis confirmed that both Random Forest and XGBoost generalize effectively without overfitting, with generalization gaps of 0.0376 and 0.0666 respectively.

 ---